 2. Sleep and Exercise

 Sleep and exercise are crucial to a healthy life.
 In fact, before I start explaining why they are so crucial, please go to your local bookstore or library and get the book “Why We Sleep” by Matthew Walker.

 As Walker wonderfully puts it, “The best bridge between despair and hope is a good night’s sleep.”
 And it’s true!
 Sleep has a myriad of benefits from helping us to consolidate our memories, recover our muscles after a workout, and create new connections between ideas that allow us to become smarter.
 If there was a magic pill that could do all the things that sleep promises, it would be an instant cash cow.
 The key to sleep isn’t only to do it more, but to do it in higher quality chunks.
 The American Sleep Association has a great article on this.

 My personal experience with sleep deprivation early on in my junior year helped me realize how important sleep was.
 At the beginning of the year, I was sleeping 6-7.5 hours every night – and that may not seem that bad – but it was a world of difference from a full night’s sleep of 8 to 9 hours.
 My mood was volatile.
 I was cranky.
 Sometimes I would just feel unbearably sad.
 The consequences caught up to me in November.
 I couldn’t handle my workload anymore because I lost all my efficiency and my brain power wasn’t strong enough to power me through the day.
-Not ideal.

 What I later found out was that even though sleeping more meant cutting out an extra hour or two from my day that I could have spent working, it was well worth it because it improved my mood and helped me become more efficient.